YSHebron/cs21-mp2-scp-extension/README.md

 **Remark:** Please note that this project was accomplished through Vivado.

 ### **Running Simulations**
-This guide will only.
+This guide will only focus on the Vivado platform.
 Analogous steps can be expected in EDA Playground.
+1. Start Vivado.
+Complete the registration processes.
+2. Open

 ### **Sample I/O**
 For the 4x4 solver, an input is formatted as: